An air applied coating with incredibly low reflectance

 - 0.17% at 1064nm (near-infrared spectrum)

-- Exceptional performance across a wide spectrum from ultraviolet (UV) to mid infrared (MIR)
+- Exceptional performance across a wide spectrum from ultraviolet (UV) to mid infrared (MIR) and beyond

 - Shock and vibration resistance to MIL-810G